Diagnostic path

 Laboratories performing the GNAS test in Poland

 Below are four laboratories that publicly advertise testing for somatic GNAS mutations.
-The test is performed from a paraffin block (preferred) or from peripheral blood.
+The test is most often performed from affected bone tissue; some laboratories accept a paraffin block, and some also accept peripheral blood.
 Price, turnaround time, and ordering procedure can change - check current details on the chosen laboratory's website.
 The test usually requires a referral from the treating physician.

 Kraków